the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Tweak - Adjust the content in the admin welcome page to include a link to the TEC Facebook community group.
+[TEC-4953]

 = [6.2.4] 2023-10-19 =

 * Fix - AM/PM time formats `g:i A` and `g:i a` are now respected for the French locale.
 [TEC-4807]